Cozy Peach Kitchen

 1. Sauté veggies.
 Start by heating a medium sauce pot over medium-high heat.
 Once hot, add olive oil.
 Add diced onions and carrots to the hot oil.
 Sauté until translucent, about 6-8 minutes.

-4. Cover with a lid and simmer until the liquid is fully absorbed, about 20-25 minutes.
+3. Simmer: Cover the pot with a lid and simmer until the liquid is fully absorbed and the lentils are tender, about 20-25 minutes.

-5. Just before serving stir in ½ cup of BBQ sauce.
+4. Add BBQ sauce: Just before serving stir in ½ cup of the BBQ sauce.
 You can add more if you prefer saucier sloppy joes!

-• I love serving these with pickles, lettuce and tomato on a whole wheat hamburger bun for a classic option.
-You can also serve open faced or use sandwich bread.
+• Assembly: I love serving vegetarian sloppy joes with pickles, lettuce, and tomato on a hamburger bun for a classic option.
+You can also serve the sandwiches open-faced or use sandwich bread.

-• These also work great as a taco filling with tahini coleslaw and pickled onions.
+• The lentil filling also works great as a taco filling with tahini coleslaw and pickled onions.

 • Buy canned or pre-cooked lentils to make this recipe in just 15 minutes!
 You will need about 3 cups of cooked lentils.